SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 6hr**

 # June 12, 2025
-  I have decided that I will stick with the rp2350 stamp, building it directly into the keyboard seems like a fun project on its own and I now want to do something like that as a future project, but I am going to limit the scope of this project to prevent myself from going into the deep end and possibly having too many problems as this is one of my first pcb projects.
+  I have decided that I will stick with the rp2350 stamp, building a controller directly into the keyboard seems like a fun project on its own and I now want to do something like that as a future project, but I am going to limit the scope of this project to prevent myself from going into the deep end and possibly having too many problems as this is one of my first pcb projects.
 I am continuing work with getting all my requirements for Highway submission.

+  Attended Zack Freedman's AMA while I finished uploading everything to the github.

-  **Total time spent today: 2hr**
+  **Total time spent today: 4hr**